 In the subgroup of patients without relapses in the two years prior to the EXPAND study, the point estimate of benefit with siponimod was lower than in the group as a whole, although the differences were not statistically significant.
 Relapse incidence is a potential confounder of CDP results.
 To evaluate whether siponimod affects CDP independent of relapses, EXPAND trial investigators conducted post hoc exploratory analyses to control for the confounding impact of onstudy relapses.
 The results, some of which reached statistical significance, suggested a relatively consistent risk reduction for disability progression with siponimod.
-We heard substantial expert concerns about whether siponimod works in this population, and while these post hoc analyses were suggestive, they fail to confirm whether siponimod effectively delays progression in patients who are no longer relapsing.
-As such, we have moderate certainty that siponimod has a comparable or potentially better net benefit versus best supportive care in patients with non-active SPMS, although we recognize a small possibility of overall net harm, leading to an evidence grade of promising but inconclusive ("P/I").
+However, the FDA's review of siponimod revealed that elements of the EXPAND trial's conduct (e.g. failure to collect investigator attestations of SPMS), as well as findings from additional post-hoc analyses of progression, lend additional uncertainty about whether siponimod confers a benefit in non-active SPMS As such, we find the evidence insufficient to determine siponimod's net benefit compared with best supportive care in patients with non-active SPMS ("I").